buildkite/elastic-ci-stack-for-aws/README.md

 ## Getting started

-See the [Elastic CI Stack for AWS tutorial](https://buildkite.com/docs/guides/elastic-ci-stack-aws) for a step-by-step guide, and the [Elastic CI Stack for AWS documentation](https://buildkite.com/docs/agent/v3/elastic-ci-aws) for detailed information.
+See the [Elastic CI Stack for AWS tutorial](https://buildkite.com/docs/guides/elastic-ci-stack-aws) for a step-by-step guide, the [Elastic CI Stack for AWS documentation](https://buildkite.com/docs/agent/v3/elastic-ci-aws), or the full [list of recommended resources]() for detailed information.

 Or jump straight in: